RemyVim/ink-if-story-template/docs/devlog/accessibility-screen-readers.md

 ---

 One last thing: I'm not a screen reader user myself—that much is clear if you got to this point.
 I learned all this through testing and reading documentation, not lived experience.
-If you do use a screen reader regularly and if you try [this template](https://remy-vim.itch.io/ink-template) and something's annoying or broken or just weird—please let me know.
+If you do use a screen reader regularly and if you try [this template](https://remy-vim.itch.io/ink-template) and you find something annoying, broken, weird, counter-intuitive—please let me know.
 Now that I've got my bearings with how this stuff works, I can probably fix it.

 [Open an issue](https://github.com/RemyVim/ink-if-story-template/issues) or reach out however works for you.